dra2020/rdapy/README.md

 Redistricting Analytics in Python

-This repository ([rdapy](https://github.com/dra2020/rdapy)) re-implements the main analytics used in [Dave's Redistricting](https://davesredistricting.org/) (DRA), ignoring a few DRA-specific aspects (in particular, the five [0-100] ratings).
+This repository ([rdapy](https://github.com/dra2020/rdapy)) re-implements the main analytics used in [Dave's Redistricting](https://davesredistricting.org/) (DRA).
-Unlike the analytics used in the app ([dra-analytics](https://github.com/dra2020/dra-analytics)) which are implememented in TypeScript, these are implemented in Python to make them easier to use outside of DRA.
+Unlike the analytics used in the app ([dra-analytics](https://github.com/dra2020/dra-analytics)) which are implememented in TypeScript, these are implemented as a Python package to make them easier to use outside of DRA.

-There are both a PyPi package and a command-line interface.
+There is also a command-line interface for high-volume scoring.

-They are described in detail at [the website for this repository](https://dra2020.github.io/rdapy/).
+These are described in detail at [the website for this repository](https://dra2020.github.io/rdapy/).

+To use it in your Python, install the package.
+To use the high-volume scoring scripts, set up the command-line interface.

 ## Installing the Package